-A CASE REVIEW ON SAVENDA MANAGEMENT LIMITED v STAMBIC BANK ZAMBIA LIMITED [2017] ZMSC 39
+A CASE REVIEW ON SAVENDA MANAGEMENT LIMITED v STANBIC BANK ZAMBIA LIMITED [2017] ZMSC 39

 The case in review discuses the effect of an arbitral award. it is a landmark case in Arbitration Law